Robin91862/RiiTag-RPC/GUIDE.md

 2. Click the **Login** button in the top-right corner and sign in with your Discord account.
 3. Authorize the `RiiTag` application when prompted.

-> ⚠️ **Do not share your RiiTag key with anyone!** Sharing your key may allow others to misuse your tag.
+> ⚠️ **Warning: Do not share your RiiTag key with anyone!** Sharing your key may allow others to misuse your tag.

 To customize your RiiTag:
 - Click your profile in the top-right corner of the website.